 VISA on arrival for only 15 days.
-Upon arrival we need to show airline tickets for flight away from the country.
+Upon arrival we need to show an onward airline ticket for a flight away from the country.
 And it’s already decided – we can’t do too much this time in Thailand.
-We don’t want to run from place to place, that’s not in our style.
+We don’t want to run from a place to place.
+That’s not in our style.

 So we decide, that this time we will visit only three cities.
-To make sure, that one of these places will be some of the Thailand’s islands, flight away from Thailand we have booked from Phuket island.
+To make sure, that one of these places will be some of the Thailand’s islands, flight away from Thailand we have booked from Phuket.

-Region close to the borders of Myanmar and Laos.
-Chiang Mai is one of the biggest cities in Thailand.
-But to not make a false impression about size of the city, I will tell you, that only one city in Thailand is really large.
-And that’s Bangkok with more than 8,5 millions of people.
+Relatively close to the borders of Myanmar and Laos, Chiang Mai is one of the biggest cities in Thailand.
+But note that only one city in Thailand is really big.
+And it’s Bangkok with more than 8.5 millions of people living there.
 Next largest city by population in Thailand has less that 300 000 inhabitants.

-So Chiang Mai as well is not so big as it may sound at the first moment.
+So Chiang Mai is not as big as it may sound at the first moment.
 And we liked that!

 You can walk all the central part of the city, which is not more than 5 kilometers wide and 5 km long.
 Do not want to walk?
 Bicycles and scooters are available for rent on every corner.
-Bicycle for 24 hours will cost you around 1 euro, scooter – 5 euro.
+Bicycle for 24 hours will cost you around 1 EUR, a scooter – about 5 EUR.

 Do you want something different?
-There are taxis and there are pickup tracks (songthaews), like the one in next picture, available.
-Usual price for ride is 20 Thai baths or something like 50 euro cents.
-Price is the same also for longer trips going for some ten or twenty kilometers outside the city.
+There are taxis and there are pickup tracks (songthaews), like the one in the next picture, available as well.
+A ride with songthaew costs about 20 Thai baths or something like 0.5 EUR.
+Price is the same also for longer trips going for some 10 or 20 kilometers outside the city.
 Boarding and disembarking – where you want.
 Just push the stop button, and the driver will stop the car.

-Price could be different if you are currently alone.
-Then talk to the driver and agree about the price.
+Price most probably will be different if you are currently alone.
+Then you need to talk to the driver and agree about the price.
 Anyway if you are not going to some specific touristic destination price should not be higher than some 30 or 40 bahts.

-After 5 days in the Chian Mai we admitted this to be the best mode of transportation there.
+After 5 days in the Chiang Mai it’s our favorite mode of transportation there.
 Easy, fast and cheap.

 Fresh juices and smoothies are available everywhere.
-Do you want a coffee?
+Do you like a coffee?
 You will be happy to find out, that it’s available there the same as easy and everywhere as local snacks, fresh juices and smoothies.
 So, does that mean, that without it we westerners can’t live?
-It looks so.
+Looks like that.

-Prices for burgers, pizzas, pancakes and the rest not local food are a little bit higher, but still not even close to what we are used to see in Europe or US.
+Prices for burgers, pizzas, pancakes and the rest of not local food are a little bit higher, but still not even close to what we are used to see in Europe or America.

 Foot massage.
 Shoulder massage.
 Full body massage.
 The choice of massages is very wide, but prices again are very small.
-For example, a half an hour massage costs only some 2,5 euro, but during our stay in Thailand we don’t see any massage for more than 10 euro.
+For example, a half an hour massage costs only some 2.5 – 5 EUR, but during our stay in Thailand we don’t see any massage for more than 20 EUR.

-The same as visible there are all the Buddhist temples.
+The same as much here you see Buddhist temples.
 Larger and smaller, they are just everywhere.
 And they are very beautiful.

 And, yeah, all kind of cables just hanging over your head.
 A LOT OF CABLES.

 I will not be able to tell you is it worth that money or not, but after these 5 days in Chiang Mai we had a feeling, that there are boxing events every night.
-So if you are interested in that, google for more.
-What we noticed, ticket price starts from some 10 euro.
+So if you are interested in that, google for more information.
+What we noticed is that ticket price starts from some 10 – 15 EUR.

-If you plan to visit Chiang Mai and you are looking for accommodation, I recommend CMStay!
-Owners have appartments in the city center and a little bit away from it.
-We chose to stay a little bit further from the city center, and we enjoyed our stay.
+If you plan to visit Chiang Mai and you are looking for an accommodation, I recommend CMStay!
+Owners have apartments in the city center and a little bit away from it.
+We chose to stay a little bit further away from the city center, and we enjoyed our stay.

-To make it more interesting we decided to go to Bangkok by night train, in second class sleeper.
-The main difference between first and second class is, that first class has AC, but second – only a fan.
+To make it more interesting we decided to go to Bangkok by night train, in a second class sleeper car.
+The main difference between the first and the second class is that first class has airconditioner (AC), but second – only a fan.
 A ticket cost us about 12 EUR.
 Not a bad deal for a trip half way across the country.
-And as it is a night trip, you save money, that you would pay for hotel, hostel or apartment.
+And as it is a night train, you save money, that you would pay for a hotel, a hostel or an apartment.

-If not that fan just by our “beds”, that stop to work in the evening, I would say, that it’s totally worth that.
-Otherwise it was ok, but because of the heat (it’s hot in Thailand in June) it was hard to fall sleep.
-As there were two guards all the time in the wagon we felt safe, but as there was also shower – we felt fresh in the morning.
+If not for that fan just by our “beds”, which stops working in the evening, I would say, that it’s totally worth it.
+Otherwise it was OK, but because of the heat (it’s hot in Thailand in June) it was hard to fall sleep.
+As there were two guards all the time in the car we felt safe, but as there was also a shower – we felt fresh in the morning.

-16 hours on train, and we are in Bangkok!
+16 Hours on the Train, and We Are in Bangkok!

 Are we in India?
 It looks like in Delhi.
 Dirty.
 Slums.
 A lot of people everywhere.